 What is happening at the Physical Sciences and Engineering Library (PSEL)?

 In response to a campus request, the second and third floors of the Physical Sciences and Engineering Library are being converted into prototype space for interdisciplinary, cross-unit collaborations, with the tenant in this case being the UC Davis Center for Quantum Mathematics and Physics (QMAP).
-At the same time, the entire building will undergo a seismic retrofit, accessibility improvements and renovation of its fire suppression system.
+At the same time, the entire building is undergoing a seismic retrofit, accessibility improvements and renovation of its fire suppression system.

 Balancing the library’s mission to ensure that faculty, researchers and students have ready access to the materials they need most, with the constraints of finite shelf space for physical collections is one of the library’s fundamental ongoing responsibilities.
-The library, informed by years of experience in managing that process, has developed the following general criteria to guide the work of relocating materials from floors 2 and 3 of PSEL:
+The library, informed by years of experience in managing that process, developed the following general criteria to guide the work of relocating materials from the building:

-- Recently published and highly used materials will be moved to Shields Library, including:
+- Recently published and highly used materials were moved to Shields Library, including: